Predator: Badlands: Critical response

-Audiences polled by CinemaScore gave the film an average grade of A- on an A+ to F scale, the highest in the Predator franchise to date, and it received a 78% "definite recommend" on PostTrak.
+Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 43 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of A− on an A+ to F scale, the highest in the Predator franchise to date, and it received a 78% "definite recommend" on PostTrak.

-Liz Shannon Miller of Consequence gave the film an "A-", stating that "Badlands flips the approach and finds something fresh and wonderful and bold as a result — as if James Cameron had made Terminator 2 entirely from the T-800's point of view."
-Tim Robey of the Daily Telegraph gave the film 4 out of 5 stars, praising Badlands ability to "humanise a film in which not a single human features".
-Not all reviews were positive however, with Hindustan Times reviewer Abhimanyu Mathur referring to the movie as a "bland" spin-off that "nobody asked for".
-Whilst supportive of the choice to focus on the runt of a litter, Mathur described Dek as a "whiny teenager", rather than as an "underdog", awarding Badlands with 2 stars.
-Luca Fontana of Galaxus and Manohla Dargis of The New York Times also acknowledged Dek's reversed role as the prey, with the Kalisk instead becoming the underdog. Écran Large writer Geoffrey Crété described Badlands as a big leap from Trachtenberg's previous work in the franchise, describing the planet Genna as a "savage world", that is complemented by "high-quality visual effects".
-Crété criticised the characterisation however, describing them as remaining "the same puppets serving the same eternal stories of identity quest and blended families."
-Giving the film 2 stars out of 5, Peter Bradshaw of The Guardian similarly criticised the characterisation of Dek, putting his humanisation down to "the service of narrative development", concluding that "it ceases to be the Predator".
+Liz Shannon Miller of Consequence gave the film an "A−," stating that "Badlands flips the approach and finds something fresh and wonderful and bold as a result — as if James Cameron had made Terminator 2 entirely from the T-800's point of view."
+Tim Robey of The Telegraph gave the film 4 out of 5 stars, praising Badlands ability to "humanise a film in which not a single human features."
+Not all reviews were positive however, with Hindustan Times reviewer Abhimanyu Mathur referring to the movie as a "bland" spin-off that "nobody asked for."
+Whilst supportive of the choice to focus on the runt of a litter, Mathur described Dek as a "whiny teenager," rather than as an "underdog," awarding Badlands 2 stars.
+Luca Fontana of Galaxus and Manohla Dargis of The New York Times also acknowledged Dek's reversed role as the prey, with the Kalisk instead becoming the underdog. Écran Large writer Geoffrey Crété described Badlands as a big leap from Trachtenberg's previous work in the franchise, describing the planet Genna as a "savage world," that is complemented by "high-quality visual effects."
+Crété criticized the characterization however, describing them as remaining "the same puppets serving the same eternal stories of identity quest and blended families."
+Giving the film 2 stars out of 5, Peter Bradshaw of The Guardian similarly criticized the characterization of Dek, putting his humanization down to "the service of narrative development," concluding that "it ceases to be the Predator."